Kedar Pandey: Personal life

-Freedom Movement
+Independence activism

-Before independence, he participated in the Freedom Movement in 1942.
-Pandey was a part of the famous Young Turks of Bihar Congress during the independence movement along with Bindeshwari Dubey, Bhagwat Jha Azad, Chandrashekhar Singh, Satyendra Narayan Sinha, Abdul Ghafoor all future chief ministers and Sitaram Kesri, future national president of Indian National Congress.
+Before independence, Pandey participated in the Indian independence movement in 1942.
+Pandey was a part of the Young Turks of Bihar Congress during the independence movement along with Bindeshwari Dubey, Bhagwat Jha Azad, Chandrashekhar Singh, Satyendra Narayan Sinha, Abdul Ghafoor all future chief ministers and Sitaram Kesri, future national president of Indian National Congress.
 He participated in the Trade Union Movement from 1946 to 1957.

 Political career

-In the first general ekections held in 1957, he contested the Bagaha legislative constituency of the Bihar Vidhan Sabha and won.
+In the first general elections held in 1957, he contested the Bagaha legislative constituency of the Bihar Vidhan Sabha and won.
 He served as Deputy Minister of Home Affairs, Police, Irrigation & Power among other portfolios from 1957 to 1962.
 He was again elected to the Bihar Vidhan Sabha in the Nautan constituency, serving from 1967 to 1977 holding ministerial portfolios such as Industry and Agriculture.
 He was the Health Minister of Bihar from 27 September 1973 to 11 April 1975 in the Abdul Gafoor cabinet.

 He was imprisoned for eleven months, courted arrest three times during 1977-79, when Indira Gandhi was arrested.
 Post-Emergency, he was named Bihar Pradesh Congress Committee President in 1977.
 He was Vice-Chairman of Bihar Indian National Trade Union Congress.
 He was Chief Minister of Bihar from March 1972 to 2 July 1973.

 In 1980 Congress (I) provided a ticket from Bettiah and he became a member of parliament Lok Sabha.
 He was Minister of Railways as well as Ministry of Rural Development from 12 November 1980 to 14 January 1982.